YodaDistro/SteamCommunityWorkshopCollectionScrubber/README.md

 This is a work in progress.
 So, if you encounter any bugs or problems please open a detailed issue with pictures so I can solve it.

 Setup Guide:
-1: Click green Code dropdown box
+1: Click green Code dropdown box <br>
 2: Download ZIP
 3: Unzip folder into whatever folder you want
 4: Open communityScrubber